Pamala Stanley: Career

-Now on Mirage Records Stanley's next release was the 1985 hit "If Looks Could Kill" (later covered by Heart), and used in the Arnold Schwarzenegger film Raw Deal.
+Now on Mirage Records, Stanley's next release was the 1985 hit "If Looks Could Kill" (later covered by Heart), and used in the Arnold Schwarzenegger film Raw Deal.
 Once again she hit the Club Play charts peaking at #-23.
 Her next and last charting 12" single was with Paul Parker.
 The double A-side duets of "Stranger (In A Strange Land)" and "Running in Circles".
 The TSR Records release peaked at #-40 on the Club Play charts in early 1986.

 In 1989 Stanley resurfaced on Beachwood Records.
 She released three 12" singles for the small independent label.
 "Rhiannon" (a cover of the Stevie Nicks/Fleetwood Mac hit), "Body Time" and a remake of "Coming Out Of Hiding".
-In 1990 the label released Coming Out Of Hiding...the sequel a compilation of her greatest hits and new recordings.
+In 1990 the label released Coming Out Of Hiding...the sequel, a compilation of her greatest hits and new recordings.
 The remainder of the 1990s Stanley spent working with her band and exploring different genres of music outside the dance market.

-In 1997 she released Live And Cookin (as The Pamala Stanley Band) on Shaker Records.
+In 1997 Live And Cookin (as The Pamala Stanley Band) was released on Shaker Records.
 The album featured Stanley and the band covering New Orleans Blues and Jazz.
-The album was recorded live in and around Ft.
+It was recorded live in and around Ft.
 Lauderdale Florida in late 1986.

 In 2002, she released It's All In The Game, a collection of Jazz classics from the 1920s, 1930s and 1940s.
-In 2006, she released a Broadway-themed CD of showtunes entitled This Is The Moment featuring her most requested and favorite songs from Broadway shows.
+In 2006, she released a Broadway-themed CD of show tunes entitled This Is The Moment featuring her most requested and favorite songs from Broadway shows.
 She also did a compilation CD and DVD called Looking Back: The Disco Years 1979–1989, a 15 song greatest hits package.
 The companion DVD is out of print and a sought after collectible.

 In 2007, Stanley released a new album of original material, Seasons of My Heart.
 The selections range from adult contemporary territory, with a little country and New Orleans jazz influence.
 One song from this album, (her recording of "Survive") would be chosen as the theme for several Susan G Komen "Race for the Cure" events.

-In 2010 Stanley released I Am There, a collection of inspirational and Christian songs.
+In 2010 I Am There, a collection of inspirational and Christian songs, was released.
 Many of the songs were written by Stanley and her brother James.
 The album was recorded by Stanley and several members of her family in honor of her mother, Mary Stanley who died in 2004.

-Stanley performed regularly at The Blue Moon in Rehoboth Beach, Delaware and currently has residency at The Pines also in Rehoboth Beach, Delaware.
+Stanley performed regularly at The Blue Moon in Rehoboth Beach, Delaware as well as several other well known venues around Rehoboth Beach.
+She currently holds residency at Diego's Nightclub.
 In 2021, she launched a multi-camera live stream show available through her Facebook and YouTube channels, airing every Wednesday.

-Stanley still tours regularly and has many projects in the works, as stated on her official website, Myspace and Facebook pages.
-She tours extensively with many of the cruise ships and Atlantis Events.
+Stanley still tours regularly with many projects in the works, as stated on her official website, and Facebook page.
+She tours extensively on various cruise ships, most notably, Atlantis Events.